raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 Note that sending multiple tweets with the exact same text are classed as duplicates and rejected by Twitter.
 If you want to test it again, try tweeting a different message.

 If you see an error, your API keys may be incorrect.
 Be sure to copy them exactly and check the spelling of the variables.
-You should also check that your Pi is connected to the Internet.
+You should also check that your Pi is connected to the internet.

 ![Twitter API Error](images/twitter-api-error.png)